-"Integrated setting" means a typical community setting in ((the community that supports a client's full access to the greater community, including opportunities to seek employment and work in competitive settings, engage in community life, control personal resources, and receive services in the community, to the same degree of access as people not receiving home and community-based services)) compliance with 42 C.F.R.
-441.301(c)(4).
+"Integrated setting" means a home and community-based setting in ((the community that supports a client's full access to the greater community, including opportunities to seek employment and work in competitive settings, engage in community life, control personal resources, and receive services in the community, to the same degree of access as people not receiving home and community-based services)) compliance with 42 C.F.R.
+441.301(c)(4) and (5).

-"Legal representative" means a parent of a ((person who)) client if the client is under age 18 ((years of age)) and parental rights have not been terminated or relinquished, a ((person's legal)) courtappointed guardian((, a person's limited guardian when the subject matter is within the scope of limited guardianship, a person's attorney-at-law, a person's attorney-in-fact,)) if a decision is within the scope of the guardianship order, or any other person who is authorized by law to act for ((another person)) the client.
+"Legal representative" means a parent of a ((person who)) client if the client is under age 18 ((years of age)) and parental rights have not been terminated or relinquished, a ((person's legal)) court- appointed quardian((, a person's limited quardian when the subject matter is within the scope of limited guardianship, a person's attorney-at-law, a person's attorney-in-fact,)) if a decision is within the scope of the quardianship order, or any other person who is authorized by law to act for ((another person)) the client.